 The coordinator adds this new server to the cluster membership list at runtime.
 Than it informs all the other servers in the cluster about the new server joining the cluster.
 Then, it provides information about the existing cluster members to the new server.
 After that, the new server connects with all the other servers in the cluster using TCP connections.
 Therefore, an In-Memory Data Grid server can join the cluster without prior knowledge of all the servers in the cluster.

 If the new server cannot find any other server when it starts than it becomes the cluster coordinator forming a new cluster.

 For connecting to the data grid cluster, the client (local or remote) needs to know about only one of the data grid server.

 After establishing the connection, the client receives information about the host from the server it is connected to at runtime.
 This information helps the client to determine data grid servers it needs to connect to.
 It also helps determine how to access the data.
 At runtime, the client can get the following information from data grid servers:

-All of this means that you don't have to specify all data grid server names in the data grid client configuration file.
-You only need to specify one server (although you should specify as many servers as you know upfront for redundancy purpose).
-And, when the data grid client connects to any one server in the cluster, it immediately receives information about all the other servers in the cluster and can then decide whether to connect to all of them or some of them depending on data grid topology.
+Conclusively, you need to specify only one data grid server name in the data grid client configuration file.
+Although it is recommended that you specify as many servers as you can for redundancy purpose.
+The data grid client immediately receives information about all the other servers in the cluster if it connects to any one server in the cluster.
+Then, it can then decide if/whether to make more connections depending on the data grid topology.

-All the dynamic configuration propagation really simplifies your data grid client configuration as you're keeping most of the information either in the data grid server configuration or within the data grid cluster at runtime.
+This dynamic configuration propagation simplifies the data grid client configuration.
+This is because most of the information is either being kept in the data grid server configuration or within the data grid cluster at runtime.

-TayzGrid not only allows you to add or remove data grid servers at runtime but also allows you to change some of the data grid configuration information at runtime and Hot Apply these changes without stopping the data grid or your application.
-Hot Apply means apply the changes without stopping the data grid or the application.
+TayzGrid allows addition or removal of data grid servers at runtime.
+It also allows change in some of the data grid configuration information at runtime.
+These changes can be Hot Applied, which means that these changes can be made without stopping the data grid or application servers.